'Your f*cking mother's c*nt' - Monterrey boss Mohamed blasts 'disrespectful' Klopp in expletive-laden rant | Goal.com

 “If I have to tell you what I said to him...
 I can't even remember, because I thought if I swear at him in English I won't be myself.

 “So I think I said to him 'Your f*cking mother's c*nt, who have you been f*cking?
-Queer'.
+Q****'.

 “I went away because I never fight with the substitutes' benches, but I went crazy because I felt he was trying to disrespect me.